kpraveenkumar19/TorrentX/README.md

 # TorrentX

 Minimal BitTorrent CLI client written in Java.
-TorrentX implements the core of the BitTorrent protocol which supports magnet links and can download a single-file torrent from an HTTP tracker and a single peer, which then saves the result to your Downloads folder.
+TorrentX implements the core of the BitTorrent protocol which supports magnet links and downloads using a single-file torrent which then saves the result to your Downloads folder.

 ## Table of Contents